kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

 Follow the procedure below to build your flutter app into a flutter-webOS app.

-## Configure the development environment
+## Set up the development environment

 ### 1. Update Linux utilities